RongjiangWang/QSSP_2024/README.md

-FORTRAN code for calculating complete synthetic seismograms of a spherical earth using the normal mode theory.
+This is the 2024 version of FORTRAN code QSSP for calculating complete synthetic seismograms of a spherical earth using the normal mode theory.
+In comparison with the 2020 version, it changes the input format to provide more options of source types as well as their composition.

 Highlights: